robotframework/robotframework/doc/userguide/src/ExecutingTestCases/PostProcessing.rst

 `XML output files`_ that are generated during the test execution can be post-processed afterwards by the ``rebot`` tool, which is an integral part of Robot Framework.
-It is used automatically when test reports and logs are generated during the test execution, but there are also good grounds for using it separately after the execution.
+It is used automatically when test reports and logs are generated during the test execution, and using it separately allows creating custom reports and logs as well as combining and merging results.

 .. contents::
    :depth: 2